Camping Kettle Choices: Top Picks for Your Next Adventure

 How do you safely use a camping kettle on an open fire?

-- Choose a flat, stable surface for the fire
+- Find a flat, steady spot for your fire

 What’s the difference between a camping kettle and a regular kettle?